navikt/kafka-sandbox/README.md

 console output.
 These can be used to get a more controlled message production where sending is driven by user input.

-The commands 'newtopic' and 'deltopic' allows simple administration of Kafka topics for testing purposes.
+The commands 'newtopic' and 'deltopic' allow simple administration of Kafka topics for testing purposes.

+### Running directly from IntelliJ

+You can create run configurations in IntelliJ for all the examples, by starting the `no.nav.kafka.sandbox.Bootstrap` class with the arguments.
+So a shell is not strictly required.

 ## Communication patterns with Kafka